day8/re-frame/docs/Interceptors.md

 __3.__ An Interceptor Chain is executed in two stages.
 First a forwards sweep in which all `:before` functions are called, and then second, a backwards sweep in which the `:after` functions are called.
 A `context` map will be threaded through all these calls.
+  An Interceptor chain is a reified "call stack".

 __4.__ Interceptors do interesting things to `context`:
    - add to `:coeffects`  (data inputs to the handler)